dotnet/performance/src/benchmarks/gc/README.md

 To fix either of these, specify `dotnet_path` and `dotnet_trace_path` in `options:` in the benchfile.
 (Use `which dotnet` and `which dotnet-trace` to get these values.)

-On Windows, all tests must be run as administrator as PerfView requires this.
-(Unless `collect: none` is set the benchfile's options.
-See [Running Without Traces](#Running Without Traces).)

 (Note that if you recently built coreclr, that probably left a `dotnet` process open that `run` will ask you to kill.
 Just do so and run again with `--overwrite`.)

 This simple test should take under 2 minutes.
 Other tests require more patience.